Spring Garden, Philadelphia

-Spring Garden is a neighborhood in central Philadelphia, Pennsylvania, USA, bordering Center City on the north.
+Spring Garden is a neighborhood in North Philadelphia, Pennsylvania, bordering Center City on the north.
 Spring Garden is a neighborhood that combines diverse residential neighborhoods and significant cultural attractions.

-The residential areas on the north side of the neighborhood (North of Spring Garden Street) are composed mostly of brick and brownstone three-story townhouses built during the mid-to-late 19th century.
+The residential areas on the north side of the neighborhood, located north of Spring Garden Street.
+The neighborhood is composed mostly of brick and brownstone three-story townhouses built during the mid-to-late 19th century.
 The houses include townhouses in the Italianate style, Second Empire, Queen Anne, and Venetian Gothic.
-Many streets (including Green Street and Spring Garden Street) include "terraced" set ups, which include a small gardened plot, often raised, in front of the house.
+Many streets, including Green Street and Spring Garden Street, include "terraced" set ups, which include a small gardened plot, often raised, in front of the house.
 The residential areas to the south are dominated by taller, multi-family buildings built during the 20th century.

-The museum area, also to the south of Spring Garden Street, includes the Rodin Museum, the Central Library of Philadelphia, and the Barnes Museum.
+The museum area, located south of Spring Garden Street, includes the Rodin Museum, the Free Library of Philadelphia, and the Barnes Foundation.
 Before consolidation of Philadelphia, Spring Garden was a district of Philadelphia County.

 Boundaries

 Finkel defines Spring Garden as "North of Benjamin Franklin Parkway to Fairmount Avenue, Broad Street to Schuylkill River."
-The Philadelphia Information Locator Service list (augmented from the Finkel 1995 list), repeats Finkel's definition of the neighborhood's boundaries.
+The Philadelphia Information Locator Service list augmented from the Finkel 1995 list, repeats Finkel's definition of the neighborhood's boundaries.
 One qualification that should be added is that this definition would have Spring Garden as extending deep into Center City, nearly all the way to City Hall.
 The other boundary that most would agree Finkel omitted is Vine Street.

 The Spring Garden Civic Association limits its purview to only the northern half of the above definition, as "between Spring Garden Street and Fairmount Avenue and between Broad Street and Pennsylvania Avenue/Fairmount Park."
 The sub-neighborhood of Baldwin Park occupies the area between Spring Garden Street and Vine Street and between Broad Street and the Schuylkill River.
 The neighborhood is named after the centrally located Matthias Baldwin Park.

 The neighborhood's main arterial road is Spring Garden Street, running east to west.

 Demographics

-Spring Garden is within the 19130 ZIP code, which also includes Fairmount and Francisville.
+Spring Garden is within the 19130 ZIP Code, which also includes Fairmount and Francisville.
 The 2000 census reported that the population within the 19130 ZIP code is 22,252.
 The racial composition of Spring Garden was 60% white, 30% African American, 3% Asian, and 7% Hispanic.

 Ten years later, the population of the 19130 ZIP code had increased by 10% to 24,870, an increase in population of 2,618, with a racial composition of 68.1% white, 21.4% black, and 5.6% Asian.

 Before the neighborhood was incorporated into the city of Philadelphia in 1854, the city of Spring Garden peaked at ninth on the list of the largest cities in the United States during the 1850 Census.